|Top Previous Next|

 The current event name and optional description are displayed in the "Event:" and "Description:" fields and can be changed if required.

 Events are made up of profiles, powerful building blocks of app settings saved to file.
 Simple events only need one profile.
 More complex events can use profiles to offer users choices such as choosing different print layouts.

 Click the "Edit" button to the right of the profile path to edit the settings for that profile.
 This will display the "Photo Booth Settings" dialog:

-The "Photo Booth Settings" dialog has five tabs for defining the event settings:
+The "Photo Booth Settings" dialog has seven tabs for defining the event settings:

 The visual assets (e.g. screen images, virtual props, overlays, backgrounds etc.) for an event are stored screen folders:

 The location of the screen folder is specified in the "General Settings" screen.

 An event comprises of one or more profiles which define the settings and the folder where the various screen and other files are stored.
 Separate profiles can be defined for landscape and portrait orientations of the iPad.
 This is useful if the iPad is mounted so that it can be rotated between portrait and landscape orientations because it allows different settings and screen layouts to be defined for each orientation.